VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 ### Input format for `--cb`

+The `--cb 4` command specifies that we want to use the contextual bandit module, and our data has a total of four actions:

 ```text
 --cb <number_of_actions>
 ```

-The `--cb 4` command specifies that we want to use the contextual bandit module and our data has a total of four actions.

 Each example is represented as a separate line in your data file and must follow the following format: